 Why is this medication prescribed?

-Granisetron injection is used to prevent nausea and vomiting caused by cancer chemotherapy.
+Granisetron immediate-release injection is used to prevent nausea and vomiting caused by cancer chemotherapy and to prevent and treat nausea and vomiting that may occur after surgery.
+Granisetron extended-release (long-acting) injection is used with other medications to prevent nausea and vomiting caused by cancer chemotherapy that may occur immediately or several days after receiving chemotherapy medications.
 Granisetron is in a class of medications called 5-HT3 receptor antagonists.
 It works by blocking serotonin, a natural substance in the body that causes nausea and vomiting.

 How should this medicine be used?